-- After collecting an initial soil sample, collect another one from the second sub-location -no closer than 0.2 m and ideally within 0.5 m of the first coring location, and both should be within 0.5 m of the actual X, Y coordinate. - 2.
-Remove core from the coring device, or extract monolith. - a.
-If core/monolith is well-consolidated or only contains one horizon, transfer the entire thing to a 4 mm polyethylene sample bag, disturbing the structure as little as possible.
-Use an appropriate shape sample bag as described in SOP A.
+- 1. After collecting an initial soil sample, collect a sample from the second sub-location no closer than 0.2 m and ideally within 0.5 m of the first coring location, and both should be within 0.5 m of the actual X, Y coordinate.
+Match bottom depth to the T-initial sample, ± 5 cm. - 2.
+Remove core from the coring device, or extract monolith. - 3.
+Bag it as follows:

-- b.
-If core/monolith is highly unconsolidated and contains two horizons, place the O and M horizons in separate bags and incubate separately.
+a.
+If core/monolith is unconsolidated and contains two horizons, place the O and M horizons in separate bags and incubate separately.
 This is because they will be difficult or impossible to separate at the time of retrieval.
-Use a tray to assist with this if needed. - 3.
-Prepare a label for the incubated sample(s) by either writing the pieces of information below on a piece of all-weather copy paper using pencil, then placing that piece of paper into a small size re-sealable plastic bag in the larger incubation bag, or writing them on a pin-flag or flagging tape that will be left at the sample location.
+Use a tray to assist with this if needed.